lexandree/OpenStreetMap-Bonn/README.md

 ```
 It was a surprise to me that well-known functions and libraries like soundex are not suitable for international use.
 The [metaphone](https://github.com/oubiwann/metaphone) library is well created and does not require a pre-processing of the whole phrase.

+Along with google I checked the possibility of verification using web scraping.
+The way provided by Google proves to be the most universal and fast, although it has a limited bandwidth of 50 requests per second and 2500 per day or for small money.

 ### Additional Observations